5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 ## Installing/Upgrading macOS
 **Coming from Windows/Linux**: If you are on Windows or Linux, follow the guide provided by [**Dortania**](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/#making-the-installer).
 No support from my end for issues related to UBS Installers created in Windows or Linux.

-**Coming from macOS**: If you already have access to macOS, you can either download macOS from the App Store, via the [**OpemCore Legacy Patcher**](https://github.com/dortania/OpenCore-Legacy-Patcher) App or use [**ANYmacOS**](https://www.sl-soft.de/en/anymacos/).
+**Coming from macOS**: If you already have access to macOS, you can either download macOS from the App Store, via the [**OpenCore Legacy Patcher**](https://github.com/dortania/OpenCore-Legacy-Patcher) App or use [**ANYmacOS**](https://www.sl-soft.de/en/anymacos/).
 Botch can download macOS High Sierra to Ventura and create a USB Installer as well.

 ## Deployment
 Please read the following explanations carefully and follow the given instructions.
 In order to boot macOS with this EFI successfully, adjustments to the `config.plist` and used kexts may be necessary to adapt the config to your system configuration and the macOS version you want to install/run.